arangodb/docs/3.6/oasis/getting-started.md

 ## Creating a new account

 1. Go to [cloud.arangodb.com](https://cloud.arangodb.com){:target="_blank"}.
-2. To reach the sign up, press the _Sign up for free_ button or click the _Sign Up_ link in the header navigation of the start page.
+2. To reach the sign up, press the _Sign to get started_ button or click the _Sign Up_ link in the header navigation of the start page.
-3. Once on the sign up page, select the _Sign up_ tab.
+3. Review the terms &amp conditions and privacy policy and click _I accept_.
+You're now send to the sign up page.
 4. Select the type of sign up you would like to use (GitHub, Google, or email address).
     - For GitHub or Google please follow on-screen instructions.